metoppv/improver/doc/source/Running-at-your-site.rst

 ``pip install`` will not work in an empty environment due to problems with installation of the dependency ``iris`` via pip.

-Required dependencies are listed in `environment_py37_iris30.yml <https://github.com/metoppv/improver/blob/master/envs/environment_py37_iris30.yml>`_, and
-`environment_py38_iris30.yml <https://github.com/metoppv/improver/blob/master/envs/environment_py38_iris30.yml>`_,
+Example environments are included in the repository ``envs`` directory.
-depending on your version requirements.
-Both environment files are used to run the test suite on Github actions, so these conda environments file should stay up to date with any dependency changes.
+These environment files are used to run the test suite on Github actions, so they should stay up to date with any dependency changes.
+See also documentation explaining use of dependencies.

 Alternatively, you can manually 'install' by downloading the code and putting the IMPROVER ``bin/`` directory in your PATH.